UTheCat/jumpvalley/README.md

 Assets under the ```addons``` folder are covered by different licenses (especially since they were made by other individuals).

+## Running the game

+If you're looking to simply run Jumpvalley, you can find the game precompiled in the [releases](https://github.com/UTheDev/jumpvalley/releases) tab.

+Jumpvalley currently doesn't have an installer executable.
+Therefore, downloading the compressed folder corresponding to your device's operating system, and then extracting it, should give you the files needed to run precompiled Jumpvalley.

+### For Linux users

+The Jumpvalley executable for the Linux version of Jumpvalley is named `jumpvalley` (with no file extension).

+On Linux, the operating system itself controls whether or not a file can be executed, regardless of the file's file extension.
+Therefore, your copy of the  Jumpvalley executable for Linux might not be marked as executable.

+In order to fix this, open up a terminal session, change the working directory to the directory containing the Jumpvalley executable like this:

+`cd [path to the directory with the Jumpvalley executable]`

+and type this command:

+`chmod a+x jumpvalley`

+This tells the operating system to let itself execute the file (in this case, the file is the Jumpvalley executable).
+You should then be able to run the Jumpvalley executable.

 ## Working with this repository

 Here are some instructions for working with this project's repository.
 This assumes that you actually want to do things with Jumpvalley's Git repository.